d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 > Drivesanitize example commands:

 > To sanitize a physical drive pass its drive location along with the `--controller` option to specify which controller to perform the operation on.
+> In case of iLO 6, --storageid tag is mandatory.

 <pre>
 ilorest > drivesanitize --controller=0 1I:3:4 --mediatype="HDD"